stackitcloud/stackit-cli/docs/stackit_postgresflex_user_list.md

 ## stackit postgresflex user list

-List all PostgreSQL Flex users of an instance
+Lists all PostgreSQL Flex users of an instance

 ### Synopsis

-List all PostgreSQL Flex users of an instance.
+Lists all PostgreSQL Flex users of an instance.

 ```
 stackit postgresflex user list [flags]